tsleonw/update_RideStats_Membership/readme.txt

     where "PROD" or "QA" represent the environment that is being invoked.
 3. URSMCONFIG.py  -- A python file containing the configuration information for both the PROD and QA environment.
 The configuration values are entries in a dictionary.
 This scheme is used in lieu of a more traditional config file since it is just as easy to change a python file as it is to change a config file, and no compilation is needed.
 4.  rideStatsClient.py -- this file encapsulates the interaction with the RideStats web service.
 5.  waAPIClient.py -- this file encapsulates the interaction with the Wild Apricot API.
+6. Deploy.py -- this file automates the deployment of the system, creating the zip file and copying all files to either a production directory or a test directory (to test the deployment).

 This directory should be unzipped to create a "updateRideStats" directory which is located in the user's home directory.